thatandromeda/open_paren/_posts/2015-10-13-cecily-walker.md

 We talked about thinking like a programmer, Skillcrush, Maptime, learning communities, why maybe user interfaces _should_ make you think, the gaps in our metadata, human stories, and how to break and remake the library world for the better.
 I couldn't have asked for a better opening guest.

 ### Links
+* [Another Round](http://www.buzzfeed.com/anotherround), my and Cecily's new favorite podcast (other than this one, of course)
 * [NYPL web survey tool, Infomaki](https://github.com/NYPL/infomaki)
 * [Why's (Poignant) Guide to Ruby](http://mislav.uniqpath.com/poignant-guide/)
 * [Obey the Testing Goat](http://www.obeythetestinggoat.com/)